usnistgov/ccu_validation_scoring/README.md

 ## <a name="overview">Overview</a>

 This package contains the tools to validate and score the TA1 evaluation tasks ND (norm discovery), ED (emotion detection), VD (valence diarization), AD (arousal diarization), CD (change detection) and scoring tools for the Hidden Norms (NDMAP).
-Please refer to the CCU evaluation plan for more information about CCU, the evaluation tasks, and file formats
+Please refer to the CCU evaluation plan for more information about CCU, the evaluation tasks, and file formats.

 This README file describes the reference annotation validation tool, system output validation tools and scoring tools.